staeter/work-in-progress/dialogue.md

 The current priority is to complete this document, to clarify its concepts and to start designing the platform's architecture.
 The best way for you to contribute is to send your remarks and suggestions as a *GitHub* issue or sending them directly to me.

 Spotting ideas that lack clarity or words that need explanation - especially for people with no technical background - is of interest.
-Many technical aspects are lacking as this document is work in progress but please inform me about any consideration that I might be missing.
+Many technical aspects are lacking as this document is work in progress but please inform us about any consideration that we might be missing.
 There is no dumb remarks as long as they are stated in a respectful manner.

 ## Core Principles